bitcoinops/bitcoinops.github.io/_topics/en/replacement-cycling.md

 _unilateral exit transaction_ (such as an LN _commitment transaction_)
 that they can publish onchain at any time to terminate the fund sharing arrangement.
-To allow either of them to fee bump the transaction, it contains at least one output each of them is able to spend for a [CPFP fee bump][topic cpfp].
+To allow either of them to fee bump the transaction, it contains at least one output each of them can spend in a child transaction for a [CPFP fee bump][topic cpfp].

-If Bob wants to terminate the fund sharing, he can broadcast his unilateral exit transaction along with a CPFP fee bump.
-Mallory has the ability to broadcast her own unilateral exit transaction with a higher-value fee bump.
+If Bob wants to terminate the fund sharing, he can broadcast his unilateral exit transaction along with a child transaction for the CPFP fee bump.
+Mallory has the ability to broadcast her own unilateral exit transaction with a higher-fee child transaction.
 Because the two exit transactions spend the same inputs, they _conflict_, and Bob's lower-fee exit transaction will be [replaced][topic rbf] in mempools with Mallory's higher-fee alternative.
 That's fine for Bob: in the protocol, he doesn't care which exit